Brachistochrone curve: Synthetic solution

 If the arc, Cc subtended by the angle infinitesimal angle MKm on IJ is not circular, it must be greater than Ce, since Cec becomes a right-triangle in the limit as angle MKm approaches zero.

 Note, Bernoulli proves that CF > CG by a similar but different argument.

 From this he concludes that a body traverses the cycloid AMB in less time than any other curve ACB.

 Indirect method

-According to Fermat’s principle, the actual path between two points taken by a beam of light (which obeys Snell's law of refraction) is one that takes the least time.
-In 1697 Johann Bernoulli used this principle to derive the brachistochrone curve by considering the trajectory of a beam of light in a medium where the speed of light increases following a constant vertical acceleration (that of gravity g).
+According to Fermat’s principle, the path a beam of light takes between two points (which obeys Snell's law of refraction) is the one that takes the least time.
+In 1697, Bernoulli used this principle to derive the brachistochrone curve by considering the trajectory of a beam of light in a medium where the speed of light increases following a constant vertical acceleration (that of gravity g).

 By the conservation of energy, the instantaneous speed of a body v after falling a height y in a uniform gravitational field is given by: